TIY-LR-FEE-2015-June/book/week-8/day-1/index.md

     - Actions that are specific to JUST THAT ROUTE (actions that aren't reusable)
 * Components
     - Morph data for a specific usecase (map and reduce, filter, etc)
+    - Only can work with data sent to them
     - Actions that are reusable or need to tweak user input before passing on responsibility

 ### ES6 Syntax